JoshuaGee-bit/AXIA-AFRICA-EXCEL-PROJECT-REPORT-/README.md

 5. Convert Data into Table.
 6. Use Find and Replace to correct errors.
 7. Validate data to be sure it is thoroughly clean.

+## Expected Outcomes
+To clean and organize the data using Microsoft Excel and make it ready for analysis.